 By keeping me away from the stores, I don’t get the opportunity to shop my WANTS; we only get our NEEDS.
 It makes a huge difference…we’re spending about $10-15 a week.

 Do I think I can keep this up all year…no because I want to enjoy summer’s bounty.
-Still, I will use some other tricks like shopping directly from the farms to keep my costs low, only get exactly what I NEED, and in quantity, I need it by taking hubby with me as my own little personal grocery cop.
+Still, I will use some other tricks like shopping directly from the farms to keep my costs low, only get exactly what I NEED, and in quantity, I need by taking hubby with me as my little personal grocery cop.
 However, I’ll still get to enjoy the LOCAL SEASONAL produce.

 The things that aren’t grown locally will not be on my list this year…I can buy loads of assorted berries and skip the tropical fruits when I shop direct with a grower.